Last Updated on April 11, 2022 by Rei Garnet

-My two rabbits, Tyr and Freya would often do this behavior at the beginning when I first got them.
+My two rabbits, Tyr and Freya, would often display this behavior at the beginning, when I first got them.
 I remembered I would get so annoyed because they usually do this at night when I’m sleeping.

 So without further ado, let’s get started.